 Unusual Options Activity Insight: Nucor

-Nucor (NYSE:NUE) shares experienced unusual options activity on Thursday.
-The stock price moved up to $95.9 following the option alert.
+On Wednesday, shares of Nucor (NYSE:NUE) saw unusual options activity.
+After the option alert, the stock price moved up to $93.31.

 - Sentiment: BULLISH